nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Nipype provides an environment for interactive manipulation of data through a Python interface as well as performing reproducible, distributed analysis using the pipeline system and has a growing developer and user community.
+Nipype has encouraged the scientific exploration of different algorithms and associated parameters, eased the development of workflows within and between packages and reduced the learning curve associated with understanding the algorithms, APIs and user interfaces of disparate packages.
+Future plans include
-Future plans include adding: interfaces to other analysis tools (e.g., Afni, ANTS), a direct interface to the NIPy statistical analysis framework, the ability to query data and workflows, a repository for workflows (cf. myExperiment.org), and infrastructure for using Nipype as a teaching tool.
+adding: interfaces to other analysis tools (e.g., Afni, ANTS, Slicer), a direct interface to the Nipy statistical analysis framework, the ability to query data and workflows, a repository for workflows (cf. myExperiment.org), and infrastructure for using Nipype as a teaching tool.

-Good opportunity for comparative validation of tools and algorithms Data more sematically annotated (go into detail) query on data,
-Web interface
-running on large cluster with Large Scale studies instituion wide stnadardized diagnostics